bornfree/bornfree.github.io/_posts/2019-02-09-back-to-a-difficult-time.md

 slug: back-to-a-difficult-time
 date_published: 2019-02-09T00:00:00.000Z
 date_updated: 2019-02-09T00:00:00.000Z
-excerpt:
-It feels like I’m back in time.
-To the same point I was a few years.
-Head in my arms.
-Clueless and confused.
-Alone.

 ---

 It feels like I’m back in time.
 To the same point I was a few years.